Ottawa · Canada

 SAP Hybris Implementation Review

-Often times when I start my work with a new client, one of the first things they want to know is my opinion about their SAP Hybris implementation.
+Often when I start work with a new client, one of the first things they want to know is my opinion of their SAP Hybris implementation.
+Think of it as a medical second opinion — especially valuable when a new e-commerce lead arrives without a feel for how the system was built by the SI or the in-house team.

-For clients that have an instance of SAP Hybris, the e-commerce channel is a considerable source of income, thus, it’s understandable that I see an increased interest to have their implementations audited.
-A full review of the system can provide an assessment and understanding if best practices were followed during SDLC.
+For clients whose SAP Hybris instance is a considerable source of revenue, it is understandable that the appetite for an independent audit is growing.
+A full review can provide an honest assessment of whether best practices were actually followed during SDLC.

-When I engage with a customer to review their SAP Hybris implementation, there are several areas that I pay attention to:
+When I engage with a customer to review their SAP Hybris implementation, these are the areas I pay attention to:

 1. Overall implementation organization

-• Number of servers (load balancers, web servers, application servers, admin servers, DB servers and SOLR servers.
-Optionally CIS servers and Datahub)
+• Number of servers (load balancers, web servers, application servers, admin servers, DB and SOLR servers; optionally CIS and Datahub)

 • Catalog architecture